Last updated: October 5, 2021

-Jesse built his Blacksmith Shop at the corner of Downey and Penn streets in 1871.
-Jesse Hoover was one of three blacksmiths in a town of 500.
-West Branch was a farming community, and many of its residents had horses, buggies, and wagons that needed repaired.
-In 1877, Jesse advertised in the West Branch Times: "Horse shoeing and plow work a specialty.
+Jesse built a Blacksmith Shop at the corner of Downey and Penn streets in 1871.
+He was one of three blacksmiths in a town of 500.
+West Branch was a farming community, and many of its residents had horses, buggies, and wagons that needed repair.
+In 1877, Jesse advertised in the West Branch Local Record: "Horse shoeing and plow work a specialty.
 Also dealer in all kinds of pumps.
 Prices to suit the times."

-In 1879, Jesse sold the Blacksmith Shop and started a new farm implement business on the corner of Downey and Main streets.
+In 1878, Jesse sold the Blacksmith Shop and started a new farm implement business on the corner of Downey and Main streets.
 The new shop was the first in town to manufacture barbed wire.
 He sold plows, harrows, and other farm equipment, as well as buggies and sewing machines.
 Jesse almost always included a joke of some kind in his advertisements, highlighting his jovial nature and good humor.

 On December 13, 1880, Jesse Hoover died of heart failure brought on by pneumonia.
 He was only 34 years old.
-Hulda died just over three years later and is buried next to Hulda in the West Branch Municipal Cemetery on North Maple Street.
+Hulda died just over three years later and is buried next to Jesse in the West Branch Municipal Cemetery on North Maple Street.